red-gold/react-social-network/README.md

 </p>
 <!-- Name -->
 <h1 align="center">
-  <a href="https://github.com/Qolzam/react-social-network">React Social Network</a>
+  <a href="https://github.com/Qolzam/react-social-network">React Social Network </a>:rocket:<span style="font-variant-caps: petite-caps;font-size: 30px;font-weight: 100;"> Version NEXT! </span>:rocket:
 </h1>

 [![Gitter](https://badges.gitter.im/react-social-network/Lobby.svg)](https://gitter.im/react-social-network/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The React Social Network is an open source project relying on [React](https://facebook.github.io/react/docs/hello-world.html) a powerful javascript library for building the user interface.
 In this project, I tried to show some features of react/react components as a social network.
+The structure of this project give the ability to devoloper to develop their project on thier own idea and environment.

 <p align="center">
   <a href="http://greensocial.herokuapp.com/">